 Might his philosophy have parallels to eating healthier foods?

 Like physical activity, if you start eating healthier foods but fall off the bandwagon after six months, could you change the infrastructure within your own home to instill better lifelong habits?

 How to create your infrastructure

 Think about your eating infrastructure and its influence on your health.
-Could you make adjustments to provoke more lasting changes?
+Could you make adjustments that would provoke more lasting changes?

-Family/housemates – The palates of those who live with us greatly influence what we eat.
+Family/housemates– The palates of those who live with us greatly influence what we eat.
 Who doesn’t eat more pizza if there are kids in the household?
 How many men beg women in their lives to eat less meat?
-And I, for one, have definitely passed along my love for sweets to my spouse and child.
+And who doesn’t like warm chocolate chip cookies or a fruit crumble for dessert?

 Solution: No one wants to ditch family and friends.
 Instead, focus on well-rounded, balanced meals and sneak in healthy favorites a few times/week, just to mix things up and entice all to a different and better way of eating.
 Experiment with healthier desserts like fruits and sherbets.